JordanRL/Fermat/docs/getting-started/using-factories.md

     [1 1 1]
     ```

-###### Matrices::identityMatrix(string $type, int $size)
+!!! signature "Matrices::identityMatrix(string $type, int $size)"
+    $type
+    :   The type (mutable or immutable) of **Matrix** to create

+    $size
+    :   The number of rows and columns the generated matrix should have

+    return
-This factory method returns a square matrix where the dimensions match the integer given in `$size`.
-This matrix is an identity matrix, which is often used in matrix math, where the diagonal consists of ones, and all other values are zero.
+    :   A square matrix where the dimensions match the integer given in **$size**.
+This matrix is an identity matrix, which is often used in matrix math, where the diagonal consists of ones, and all other values are zero

 !!! example "For Example"
     An identity matrix of size three would look like: